MaikeZuefle/asr-context-induced-leakage/README.md

 SpeechLLMs are increasingly deployed in professional settings where domain customisation is standard practice: users supply context in prompts, fine-tune on proprietary recordings, or both.
 We identify and systematically investigate an overlooked privacy risk of such customisation: a model adapted to recognise domain-specific terminology can be nudged into transcribing a phonetically similar word from its context or training data, even when a different word is spoken.
 To evaluate this risk, we construct a controlled dataset and measure leakage rates across two customisation mechanisms, prompt context injection and data fine-tuning.
 We find that both mechanisms cause measurable leakage, and that they compound when combined, substantially amplifying the leakage rate beyond either mechanism alone.
 A prompt-level mitigation strategy is effective against prompt injection but only partially effective when data fine-tuning is also involved.

+The data is available on HuggingFace (https://huggingface.co/datasets/maikezu/asr-context-induced-leakage) or in this repository.

 ## Setup